 During term time, the Designated Safeguarding Lead - DSL (and/or DDSL - Deputy Designated Safeguarding Lead) will be available (during College hours) for staff in College to discuss any safeguarding concerns.
 Contact information for out of hours/out of term activities will be provided to activity leaders as other staff as appropriate.

 The DSL will ensure that a pupil's child protection file is transferred to their new school or college should they move on within 5 days.
-A copy is retained by the College and the original file is posted using a secure and 'signed-for' postal service, separately from the main pupil file.
+A copy is retained by the College and the original file is posted using a secure and 'signed-for' postal service, to allow for the confirmation of receipt, separately from the main pupil file.
+The DSL will also share in advance information necessary to facilitate the continuation of support, for example those under the Channel programme or those who have a social worker.